 Phonology is the study of the pronunciation choices that are available in the pronunciation of words in a language and the study of the restrictions on the combinations of those choices in utterances.

 There are about 20 phonological choices for vowels in English words (the number varies according to accent, and whether words loaned from other languages are counted).
-The table below shows words which exemplify 20 choices.
+The table below shows words which exemplify 20 choices (in Standard Southern British English).
 Because there are not enough alphabetic letters to describe the vowel choices conveniently, Phoneticians use symbols that are borrowed from the International Phonetic Alphabet to notate them.
 The most commonly used symbols for English are shown in the table.